-Shareholders' equity rose from $\pounds4,904$ million at 31 March 2005 to $\pounds7,506$ million at 31 March 2006.
-This increased for the same reasons that net assets increased.
+Shareholders' equity fell from £927 million at 31 March 2005 to £468 million at 31 March 2006.
+This was for the same reasons that net assets decreased.

-Liquidity and treasury management Cash flow
+Liquidity and treasury management

+Cash flow

 Cash flows from our operations are largely stable over a period of years, but they do depend on the timing of customer payments.
 The Group's UK gas transmission and distribution operations are subject to multi-year price control agreements with the regulator, Ofgem.
 This results in essentially stable cash flows.
 However, weather conditions can affect cash flows in those businesses, with abnormally mild or cold weather driving volumes down or up respectively.